bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 These are **BlueBanquise** specific variables.
 All variables with name starting by **j2_** are j2 variables.

-These variables are all stored in internal/group_vars/all/j2_variables directory, and are used for the internal purpose of the stack.
+Most of these variables are stored in internal/group_vars/all/j2_variables directory, and are used for the internal purpose of the stack.

 These variables are here to simplify tasks and templates writing, and centralize